Stephen S. Smith Center Events

 April 10, 2024

-Mr. McCluskey will speak on School Choice and Social Cohesion.
-Copies of his book, The Fractured Schoolhouse, will be available for purchase and signing.
+Mr. McCluskey spoke on School Choice and Social Cohesion.
+Copies of his book, The Fractured Schoolhouse, were available for purchase and signing.

 On April 5, 2021, the Smith Center co-hosted with Ethics/Religion & Society to receive Dr. Yuvan Levin in a panel discussion with Dr. Steve Frankel (Philosophy), Dr. Anas Malik (Political Science) , Georgia Davis (Political Science major), and Mickey Townsend (SGA President, PPP major) Dr. Levis and the panelist discussed how to restore trust in our institutions.